micheleangioni/node-lessons/lessons/lesson11-UserMakeAdminCliCommand/readme.md

 [...]
 ```

-- Sometimes in order to end a NodeJs process, it is necessary to explicitily call `process.exit(0)`
+- Sometimes in order to end a Node.js process, it is necessary to explicitily call `process.exit(0)`